energywebfoundation/ssi-hub/docs/status-list.md

   - If decentralized storage was used, privacy could be restored?
   - In this case the issuer of the StatusListCredential is the revoker

-**Problem**:
+### Authorized Revokers may
-The issuer can't necessarily sign the StatusList2021 Credential
+Given EnergyWeb's Role Definition implementation, a role credential issuer may not be necessarily be authorized to prove (sign) the `StatusList2021Credential`.

-Solution:
+Chosen solution:
 - The status list isn't created until revocation.
   - SSI-Hub could define the URL but the URL could return an `empty` (e.g. 204 No Content) status code if no revocations

 Other possible solutions:
-- Verifier can expect that issuer's can sign the list **if the revocation's are empty**
+- Verifier can expect that issuers can sign the list **if the revocations are empty**

 **Problem**: Verifying that revoker is valid could require a credential

-Solution: As currently done with issuance, we require that revoker's publish their credential publicly (e.g. to IPFS) in order to revoke and in order for their revocations to be verifiable
+Solution: As currently done with issuance, we require that revoker's publish their credential publicly (e.g. to IPFS) in order to revoke and in order for their revocations to be verifiable.

 ## Entities